 New Jersey voters head to polls in U.S. Senate special election

-David Redlawsk, the director of the Eagleton poll, which in a poll released on Monday gave Booker a 58 to 36 percent lead over Lonegan, said the race will come down to turn-out.
+The race will come down to turnout, said David Redlawsk, director of the Eagleton poll, which on Monday gave Booker a 58-36 lead over Lonegan.

-In recent weeks, Lonegan, the former state director of Americans for Prosperity, a group funded by the conservative Koch brothers, has appeared to close in on Booker.
+In recent weeks, Lonegan, the former state director of Americans for Prosperity, a political advocacy group funded by the conservative Koch brothers, appeared to close in on Booker.